projectatomic/atomic-enterprise-training/eap-latest-setup.md

 AE.

 ## Diagnosing errors

 RHEL 7 uses `systemd` and `journald`.
-You can find the output of most system components via e.g. `journalctl -b`.
-Anything run by Docker will have its log messages available via `docker logs`.
+You can find the output of most components that run directly on the host via e.g. `journalctl -b`.
+Logs from Kubernetes pods are available via `oc logs`; because Kubernetes uses Docker, you can access the logs for a particular container in a pod via `docker logs`.

 Since we are running all of the components in higher loglevels, it is suggested that you use your terminal emulator to set up windows for each process.
 If you